elephantguy256/SerengetiCraft/README.txt

 LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+* - "Minecraft" is a trademark of Mojang Synergies AB

 All Models, Textures, and Assets belong to the AfricaCraft Modding Team and the AfricaCraft Name are all Protected under this Copyright!